theunixbeard/cape-cod/README.md

 # Project Goals

+- Log all historical prices in the DB (quotes table ; fields include symbol, price, and holdings_value)
 - Alert the user via email when CURRENCY_SYMBOL rises above a certain price (TARGET_PRICE).
 It will check hourly
 - Display current CURRENCY_SYMBOL price on a webpage
 - Display current holdings value (HOLDINGS * current price)

 # Execution Plan

+0. Create the quotes table, model, validations, etc.
 1. Build webpage displaying current price using coinapi.io
 2. Build a background job (worker) checking the price hourly and email if price rises above TARGET_PRICE
 3. Refactor webpage + worker to share code in a service